 The Group's policy is to regularly monitor its liquidity requirements to ensure that it maintains sufficient reserves of cash to meet its liquidity requirements in the short and longer term.

-All financial liabilities as disclosed in the statements of financial position are required to be settled within one year or on demand and the total contractual undiscounted cash flow of these financial liabilities equal their carrying amounts in the statements of financial position.
+All financial liabilities as disclosed in the balance sheets are required to be settled within one year or on demand and the total contractual undiscounted cash flow of these financial liabilities equal their carrying amounts in the balance sheets.